Written For ParentCircle Website new design update

 The employability factor: Sumanto Ghosh, vice-president, education and training, International Institute of Training & Management (IITM), Kolkata, feels that confident, balanced human beings are needed in the workforce, not just candidates with a bunch of certificates.
 He reveals a disturbing reality.
 "Only about 25 percent of the total students graduating from the various colleges in India are employable!
 Students with soft skills turn out to be better performers at jobs and are more employable."

 Dr Nirmala Kannan, CEO of Arrul Jothee, a soft skills training institution, agrees that there is a problem.
 "I have come across many students who are eliminated in the final round of interviews in spite of good academic scores and domain knowledge.
 The reason is a lack of soft skills.
 Even if they are hired, they require rigorous and expensive training before they start functioning in their respective roles."

-Formative years: “Embedding behavioural training in the school curriculum enables easy internalisation.
-It’s easier to teach a child the rules and methods early in the formative years when they are more receptive and get a longer guided coaching,” explains Ghosh.
+Formative years: "Embedding behavioral training in the school curriculum enables easy internalization.
+It's easier to teach a child the rules and methods early in the formative years when they are more receptive and get a longer guided coaching," explains Ghosh.

 Academic performance: Soft skills trainer Anuradha Kumar says that it is vital to introduce soft skills at the school level.
 "When the child learns how to communicate clearly, he not only gains considerable confidence, but his academic performance is also considerably improved," she says.

 Help in adjustment: Moreover, if children pick up soft skills in the school itself, it will help them deal with authority figures in school and peers who may sometimes indulge in teasing and bullying.
 They will also have an easier time navigating college life, which requires independence, confidence, and sound interpersonal skills.